 Once things simmer down, it’s time to let the kitten out.

 If you have a dog, leash it when the kitten is out and about.
 Most dogs are fine, but occasionally a bouncing, small, furry kitten will trigger the hunting instinct in even the most placid dog.
 Please understand that you are not fast enough to stop a tragedy, so never allow that situation to occur.
 Reward the dog for calm, non-aggressive behavior with plenty of praise and treats; this helps the dog associate the kitten with good things.

 For the first few weeks, until you are confident in all the animals’ behavior, separate them from the kitten when you are unable to supervise them (when you are out, or sleeping).

 Kittens need special care from your veterinarian; deworming and tests for infectious diseases such as feline leukemia and FIV (feline AIDS) before meeting resident cats.

-If your kitten is not already microchipped.
+If your kitten is not already microchipped, please have this done.
 Even if you aren’t planning to let your kitten outside, accidents and escapes happen!
 A microchip is “cheap insurance” that lasts a lifetime.
 Ideally, have the chip placed slightly off midline to avoid acupuncture meridians, and give a dose of homeopathic Ledum 30C afterward to prevent an adverse reaction.